 The Income Tax Act (ITA) allows individuals to claim a medical expense tax credit in respect of travel expenses incurred when a patient requires medical treatment at least 80 kilometres away from their home.
 Therefore, you may be able to claim a deduction on your income tax return if you incurred reasonable travel expenses associated with transporting an individual from one locality to another in order to seek medical treatment.
+Contact our experienced Toronto tax lawyers for tax help in claiming medical expenses.

 The conditions to deduct such travel expenses are as follows: